mariskalbergs/thingy91/README.md

 [Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91/Download) if IoT device based on nRF9160 SIP LTE modem and nRF52840 SoC for Bluetooth communication.

 User application is run by nRF9160.
 To make your custom app you need to download nRF SDK.
-In future commits I will made detailed step-by-step guide how to get started with nRF SDK.
+In future commits I will made detailed step-by-step guide on how to get started with nRF SDK.

 ## Serial Ports of Thingy:91